BranislavLazic/ecommerce/actors-futures-cats.md

  ```

+Each `ask` in the above Monadic flow results in a Future representing the response that will be returned by the corresponding HTTP Client actor.
+Since Scala `Future`s are non-blocking (until the final Await), this means that three HTTP requests are running _concurrently_, not sequentially. **The time it takes for the entire sequence is, therefore, equal to the time it takes for the longest-running request to complete, and not the sum of the time it takes each request to complete.**

- Finally, Akka provides a `pipe` pattern to send the result of the `Future[ReceivingSummaryView]` to the sender, in this case, the Akka HTTP REST API.
+ Finally, Akka provides a `pipe` pattern to send the result of the `Future[ReceivingSummaryView]` to the sender, in this case, the Orchestrator REST API.
 It is important to note that this is the point at which the Future blocks.
 The `pipe` pattern waits for the Future to complete, before sending the result, a naked `ReceivingSummaryView` to the sender.
-Putting this all together, gives us:
+Putting this all together gives us:

 ```scala